bnb-chain/bnb-chain.github.io/docs/api-reference/node-rpc.md

 ### 4.2 JSONRPC/HTTP

-JSONRPC requests can be POST'd to the root RPC endpoint via HTTP (e.g. <a href="http://localhost:27147/">http://localhost:27147/</a>).
+JSONRPC requests can be POST'd to the root RPC endpoint via HTTP (예. <a href="http://localhost:27147/">http://localhost:27147/</a>).

 ```json
 {